Strengthening Relationships with Stakeholders

 Constructive dialogue

-The opinions and views expressed by shareholders in those dialogues are periodically reported to senior management and officers with specified responsibility and, when necessary, also presented to the Management Committee, thereby ensuring that management receives timely and appropriate feedback.
+The opinions and views expressed by shareholders and investors in those dialogues are periodically reported to the representative director and president and the officer responsible for Corporate Planning and, when necessary, also presented to the Management Committee, thereby ensuring that management receives timely and appropriate feedback.

 General shareholders’ meeting

-We send out the convocation notice earlier than legally required to secure sufficient time for shareholders to consider proposals to be voted on at the general shareholders’ meeting.
+We send out the convocation notice one business day earlier than legally required to ensure sufficient time for shareholders to consider proposals to be voted on at the general shareholders’ meeting.

-We also publish the notice electronically in accordance with rules for the electronic provision of information, posting it on our website and that of the Tokyo Stock Exchange one business day earlier than the legally mandated date.
+We also publish the notice electronically in accordance with rules for the electronic provision of information, posting it on our website and that of the Tokyo Stock Exchange.

 Appropriate information disclosure

-We have established guidelines for information disclosure and the prevention of insider trading and disclose information fairly.
+We have established guidelines for information disclosure, and we promptly and appropriately disclose corporate information fairly, in accordance with laws and regulations.

-To ensure that information is not disclosed selectively to specific parties and that inside information is kept confidential, we provide periodic education for officers and employees.
+To ensure that information is disclosed appropriately and that insider information is kept confidential, we provide periodic education for officers and employees.

 Timely disclosure